ShadowHackrs/Facebook-Reporting-Automation-Tool/README.md

 - Enhanced element detection for better compatibility with Facebook UI.
 - Multilingual support for English and Arabic reporting options.

 ---
+## 🔑 Key Features
+- Report feature from more than one Facebook account.
+- There are Proxys in the tool.
+- You can report on a Facebook profile, group, and public page.
+- You can report on more than one group and profile.
+- The tool is anti-ban.
+- It has artificial intelligence integrated with it
+- The tool is very smart and understands where the reporting buttons are manually
+---

 ## 🛠️ Installation